Camera attacks and conspiracy theories: How Ulez became a vigilante battleground

 But it isn’t just keyboard warriors who are raging against the plan.

-London mayoral candidate, Howard Cox of the Reform Party, warned there will be “administrative turmoil” on Tuesday due to the broken cameras and a lack of signage.
+London mayoral candidate Howard Cox, of the Reform Party, warned that there would be “administrative turmoil” on Tuesday due to the broken cameras and a lack of signage.

-Away from the conspiracies, vigilantes and climate change skeptics, there are certainly drivers who are concerned about the impact the scheme will have on their wallets, at a time when people are least able to afford an extra bill.
+Away from the conspiracies, vigilantes, and climate-change sceptics, there are certainly drivers who are concerned about the impact the scheme will have on their wallets, at a time when people are least able to afford an extra bill.

-Critics have argued that the policy is unfair, and that as worst polluting cars tend to be older, it is likely the additional charge will fall on lower-income drivers who have been unable to replace their vehicles recently.
+Critics have argued that the policy is unfair, and that because the worst-polluting cars tend to be older, it is likely that the additional charge will fall on lower-income drivers who have been unable to replace their vehicles recently.

-“I need a car to get to work and I can’t afford one outright so I’m going to have to take out a loan to buy one.
-I’m going to be in debt because of Ulez.
-“A lot of people are going to suffer because of this scheme.”
+“I need a car to get to work, and I can’t afford one outright so I’m going to have to take out a loan to buy one.
+I’m going to be in debt because of Ulez.”
+He added: “A lot of people are going to suffer because of this scheme.”

 Then there are those who have compliant vehicles, but have had to battle to prove it.

-Paul Robins, a 60-year-old plumber, owns three vehicles initially said to not be Ulez compliant.
-He managed to get the decisions overturned after providing TfL with certificates of conformity - but only after a process he branded a “ridiculous fight”.
+Paul Robins, a 60-year-old plumber, owns three vehicles that were initially classed as not Ulez-compliant.
+He managed to get the decisions overturned after providing TfL with certificates of conformity – but only after a process he branded a “ridiculous fight”.

-“The thing that really annoys me is it was so much of a fight, they reject (the compliancy application) for nonsensical reasons”, he added, warning the Ulez expansion “could be the death of the modern classic car”.
+“The thing that really annoys me is it was so much of a fight.
+They reject [the compliancy application] for nonsensical reasons,” he said, warning that the Ulez expansion “could be the death of the modern classic car”.

-It’s not just the public among whom the policy has proved divisive.
-It has also caused tension among Labour ranks - especially after the Uxbridge and South Ruislip by-election earlier this year.
+It’s not just the public for whom the policy has proved divisive.
+It has also caused tension among Labour ranks – especially after the Uxbridge and South Ruislip by-election earlier this summer.

-The Conservatives narrowly held on to the seat by campaigning against the expansion, as Sir Keir Starmer urged the mayor to “reflect” on how the policy had cost them the constituency.
+The Conservatives narrowly held on to the seat by campaigning against the expansion, as Sir Keir Starmer urged the mayor to “reflect” on how the policy had cost the Labour Party the constituency.

-Speaking to journalists at the time, Mr Starmer refused to defend the Ulez scheme and said: “Ulez was the reason we didn’t win there yesterday.
+Speaking to journalists at the time, Sir Keir refused to defend the Ulez scheme and said: “Ulez was the reason we didn’t win there yesterday.
 We know that.
-We heard that on the doors.”
+We heard that on the door[step].”

-The newly-elected MP for Uxbridge & South Ruislip Steve Tuckwell told The Independent that the by-election results were a “clear message” to Mr Khan to “halt your Ulez expansion”.
+The newly elected MP for Uxbridge, Steve Tuckwell, told The Independent that the by-election result was a “clear message” to Mr Khan to “halt your Ulez expansion”.

-But Mr Khan remains defiant.
-“I am quite clear in relation to the evidence I have seen that the consequences of air pollution is heartbreaking when you have spent time with a bereaved mum,” he said.
-“We have been trying to make sure we can both tackle air pollution, tackle the climate emergency but help support Londoners during this transition.
+But Mr Khan has remained defiant.
+“I am quite clear, in relation to the evidence I have seen, that the consequences of air pollution are heartbreaking when you have spent time with a bereaved mum,” he said.
+“We have been trying to make sure we can both tackle air pollution, tackle the climate emergency, but help support Londoners during this transition.

 Join our commenting forum